Why Do Beavers Build The Most Amazing Dams?

 How do beavers build dams & lodges?

-So first, they drop trees in a stream resulting in the water slowing down.
 Then they gather branches, sticks & mud in their mouths & swim out to the felled trees.
 Using their front paws, they construct a dam that stops the stream from flowing and creates a pond behind the dam.

 why do beavers build dams